mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 'ramscoop' technology.

-In addition to its normal duties, the Lalandra Scout Base has liaison officers who work with the local ship- building industry.
+In addition to its normal duties, the Lalandra Scout Base has liaison officers who work with the local ship-building industry.
 Some of the scouts' most advanced craft are assembled here, including advanced versions of its _Suleiman_ - and _Donosev_ -class starships.
 For years, the Colonial Naval Administration